robstoll/atrium/README.md

 ## Enhanced Reporting

-[Composing assertion functions](#compose-assertion-functions) give already quite a bit of power to an assertion function writer.
+[Composing expectation functions](#compose-expectation-functions) give already quite a bit of power to an expectation function writer.
-Yet, sometimes we would like to create functions which have a better error reporting than the one we get when we compose assertion functions.
+Yet, sometimes we would like to create functions which have a better error reporting than the one we get when we compose expectation functions.

 [`_logic`](https://github.com/robstoll/atrium/tree/main/logic/atrium-logic-common/src/main/kotlin/ch/tutteli/atrium/logic/logic.kt#L21)
 is the entry point to `AssertionContainer` which is the equivalent of `Expect` but on a lower level.

 Following a quick overview what extension methods could be useful:
-- all assertion functions on the logic level (what you have seen in [Compose-assertion-functions](#compose-assertion-functions) was the API level) so that you can reuse and compose them in other ways.
+- all expectation functions on the logic level (what you have seen in [Compose expectation functions](#compose-expectation-functions) was the API level) so that you can reuse and compose them in other ways.
 - `changeSubject` which allows to change the subject either:
-   - `unreported`; meaning it does not show up in reporting (e.g. `Expect<Array<out T>>.asList()` uses it, see [arrayAssertions](https://github.com/robstoll/atrium/tree/main/apis/fluent-en_GB/atrium-api-fluent-en_GB-common/src/main/kotlin/ch/tutteli/atrium/api/fluent/en_GB/arrayAssertions.kt#L19))
+   - `unreported`; meaning it does not show up in reporting (e.g. `Expect<Array<out T>>.asList()` uses it, see [arrayAssertions](https://github.com/robstoll/atrium/tree/main/apis/fluent-en_GB/atrium-api-fluent-en_GB-common/src/main/kotlin/ch/tutteli/atrium/api/fluent/en_GB/arraySubjectChangers.kt#L20))
-   - reported, using `reportBuilder`; meaning a subject transformation which is shown in reporting as it incorporates a transformation (e.g. `toBeA` uses it, see [AnyAssertions](https://github.com/robstoll/atrium/tree/main/logic/atrium-logic-common/src/main/kotlin/ch/tutteli/atrium/logic/impl/DefaultAnyAssertions.kt#L52))
+   - reported, using `reportBuilder`; meaning a subject transformation which is shown in reporting as it incorporates a transformation (e.g. `toBeAnInstanceOf` uses it, see [AnyAssertions](https://github.com/robstoll/atrium/tree/main/logic/atrium-logic-common/src/main/kotlin/ch/tutteli/atrium/logic/impl/DefaultAnyAssertions.kt#L66))
-- `collect` which allows to collect assertions - especially helpful in composing assertions (see [mapAssertions](https://github.com/robstoll/atrium/tree/main/logic/atrium-logic-common/src/main/kotlin/ch/tutteli/atrium/logic/impl/DefaultMapAssertions.kt#L49))
+- `collect` which allows to collect expectations - especially helpful in composing expectations (see [mapAssertions](https://github.com/robstoll/atrium/tree/main/logic/atrium-logic-common/src/main/kotlin/ch/tutteli/atrium/logic/impl/DefaultMapAssertions.kt#L49))
-- `extractFeature` for feature assertions which are not always save to extract (see [`List.get`](https://github.com/robstoll/atrium/tree/main/logic/atrium-logic-common/src/main/kotlin/ch/tutteli/atrium/logic/impl/DefaultListAssertions.kt#L13))
+- `extractFeature` for feature extraction where it is not always save to extract (see [`List.get`](https://github.com/robstoll/atrium/tree/main/logic/atrium-logic-common/src/main/kotlin/ch/tutteli/atrium/logic/impl/DefaultListAssertions.kt#L13))

-Besides, the `assertionBuilder` allows to create different kinds of assertions (see [AssertionBuilder](https://docs.atriumlib.org/latest#/doc/ch.tutteli.atrium.assertions.builders/-assertion-builder/index.html) for more information) which can be used to create very specific assertion functions.
+Besides, the `assertionBuilder` allows to create different kinds of Assertions (see [AssertionBuilder](https://docs.atriumlib.org/latest#/doc/ch.tutteli.atrium.assertions.builders/-assertion-builder/index.html) for more information) which can be used to create very specific expectation functions.

 You can find an example in [floatingPointAssertions](https://github.com/robstoll/atrium/blob/main/logic/atrium-logic-common/src/main/kotlin/ch/tutteli/atrium/logic/impl/DefaultFloatingPointAssertions.kt#L72) which makes use of explanatory assertions as well as providing a failure hint.